 Bayesian Networks — Artificial Intelligence for Judicial Reasoning

-In this workshop for law professionals, we present a unified, normative framework for judicial reasoning by implementing the Bayesian network formalism with the BayesiaLab 9 software.
+In this free three-hour seminar for law professionals, we present a unified, normative framework for judicial reasoning by implementing the Bayesian network formalism with the BayesiaLab 9 software.
 This provides a visual and explainable approach to Artificial Intelligence that supports core reasoning tasks in the practice of law, such as:

 Probabilistic Evidential Reasoning

-- Handling the Prosecutor's Fallacy (Fallacy of the Transposed Conditional)
+- Overcoming the Prosecutor's Fallacy (Fallacy of the Transposed Conditional)

-- Quantifying the importance of evidence (Mutual Information)
+- Quantifying the importance of observations and their sensitivity (Mutual Information)